-Each candidate must submit an application package in the form of a dossier to the Centre for Pedagogical Innovation (TH136 or email@example.com) to be considered for an award.
-The dossier should not exceed 40 pages (i.e. 20 pages double-sided) and can be submitted in either hard-copy or digitally.
+Each candidate must submit an application package in the form of a dossier to the Centre for Pedagogical Innovation to be considered for an award.
+The dossier should not exceed 40 pages and should ideally be submitted digitally.
 Each page should be clearly numbered.
 Dossiers that are well-organized, and especially those that help the selection committee quickly find key pieces of evidence, are especially appreciated.
 It also means that a dossier prepared for some other purpose (teaching position, tenure, another teaching award, etc.) should be revised to fit the criteria and documentation required for the award.
 The same can be said of supporting letters – these should be recent and address the criteria for the award.
 Additionally, nominators and candidates need to bear in mind that the selection committee may not be familiar with all disciplinary or institutional norms of teaching.
 This means that context and a clear explanation of the significance of the achievements of the candidate should be provided, rather than simply listing the achievements.
 The nomination should contain pertinent evidence of achievement for each of the criteria for the award.

 Candidates should include the following items in their dossier:

 - Letter of nomination from any member of the Brock University community (i.e. student, teaching assistant/seminar leader/lab demonstrate/course coordinator, colleague, administrator, staff) outlining the reason for the nomination and why the candidate meets the criteria of the award.